What to do in Vancouver in the Rain with Kids

 2. Granville Island Public Market / Kids Market / Aquabus

-Take the covered Aquabus around false creek, stop at Granville Island and explore the Public Market where you will find all kinds of foods, local artisans and unique shops.
+Take the covered Aquabus around False Creek, stop at Granville Island and explore the Public Market where you will find all kinds of foods, local artisans and unique shops.
 Then make your way over to the Kids Market.
 The Kids Market at Granville Island has over 25 shops and services, all with kids in mind.
 There is a multi-level jungle gym located inside called the Adventure Zone, which also includes arcade games.
 If visiting in fall, spring or winter, be sure to pack for your winter city break.
 While it is not freezing cold, it is always wet!

 3. Science World